abmarnie/godot-architecture-organization-advice/README.md

 ## Quality of Life Advice

 - **Refactor in the Editor**: Always move or rename files within the Godot editor to avoid Godot's cache from being desynchronized from your local files.
-If you need to rename an entire folder, considerfirst renaming the most nested files before recusirvely working your oway down.
+If you need to rename an entire folder, consider first renaming the leaf files before recursively working your way down to the root folder.
 - **Reduce Git Bloat**: For optimal Git LFS setup and to avoid version control bloat, use the `.gitattributes` and `.gitignore` provided in this repo.
 - **Prefer `.tres` for Git**: When working with resources, prefer `.tres` over `.res` file extension, except when dealing with large numerical data blobs like meshes.
 This makes Git history more human-interpretable.
 - **Node Utilization**: Leverage existing Nodes for common functionalities, unless you have a good reason to roll your own.